versionpress/versionpress/docs/Plugin-Support.md

     - computed_column_name: '@functionReference'
 ```

 The function is called whenever VersionPress does its INI files => DB synchronization.
-The function will get an instance of `VersionPress\Database\Database` as an argument and is expected to update the database appropriately. _(TODO @JanVoracek is this still valid?)_
+The function will get an instance of `VersionPress\Database\Database` as an argument and is expected to update the database appropriately.
+The `Database` class has the same methods as `wpdb` but the changes it make are not tracked by VersionPress itself.

 #### Cache invalidation